- Background Information

 - Job requirements

 - Health and safety

 - Local workplace issues/customs

 - Managing for performance process and annual cycle key contacts

-This on-line Program has been developed to provide new staff members with relevant and up-to-date information about the University as a whole.
+This on-line program has been developed to provide new staff members with relevant and up-to-date information about the University as a whole.
 It is designed to supplement and be ongoing support to the information gained at the workplace and at the U@ACU Induction workshop.

 These on-line training modules focus on a range of statutory and legal requirements that new staff members must complete.
 The on-line training modules may apply to all staff or be role specific.
 Staff will receive notification of the relevant on-line modules that require completion.
-The on-line modules are designed to equip new staff members with the basic underlying principles and understanding of the legislation which governs the University and as a consequence they are a compulsory requirement of employment.
+The on-line modules are designed to equip new staff members with the basic underlying principles and understanding of the legislation which governs the University and are a compulsory requirement of employment.

 5.1.4 U@ACU Induction Workshop

 The U@ACU Induction workshop has been designed to complement the information gained at the workplace and on-line.

 - The University’s organisational structure, history and Strategic direction